wikimedia/mediawiki-selenium/README.md

 to get you started.

-To see exactly which methods are available from within step definitions, see the documentation for `MediawikiSelenium::Environment`, `MediawikiSelenium::ApiHelper`, and `MediawikiSelenium::PageFactory`.
+To see exactly which methods are available from within step definitions, see the documentation for {MediawikiSelenium::Environment}, {MediawikiSelenium::ApiHelper}, and {MediawikiSelenium::PageFactory}.

 ## Running Tests